-Healing Canines’ provides phone, email, and in-person support for all puppy raisers.
-We will be there to help if any problems should occur, and we can also board the puppy for short periods of time if the raisers are unable to care for the dog (i.e. raise goes on a vacation and can't take the puppy).
+Healing Canines provides phone, email, and in-person support for all puppy raisers.
+We will be there to help if any problems should occur and we also board the puppy for short periods of time if the raisers are unable to care for the dog (i.e. raise goes on a vacation and can't take the puppy).

 We require puppy raisers to attend bi-monthly meetings with a Healing Canine’s trainer to ensure the puppy is on the right track.
 We require that puppy raisers fill out a formal volunteer contract and adhere to the rules and expectations of our puppy raising program.
 A detailed 150+ page puppy raising manual will be given to each puppy raiser.
 This manual has detailed information on puppy training, grooming, general care, socialization, and public access protocols.
 It is designed to provide valuable information and answer common questions relating to raising a future service dog puppy.
 We also ask that puppy raisers take weekly photos and videos of the puppy for the future owners and for social media purposes.

 Volunteer puppy raisers must go through a screening process prior to being accepted into our puppy raising program.
-We require a formal application, phone consultation, and in-home visit prior to taking one of our puppies.
-This is to ensure that the program is a good fit for the raiser’s lifestyle, and that the home (and other pet animals) is safe for the puppy.
+We require a formal application, phone consultation and in-home visit prior to taking one of our puppies.
+This is to ensure that the program is a good fit for the raiser’s lifestyle and that the home (and other pet animals) are safe for the puppy.
 Prior dog training or raising experience is not required, but those without any dog training or raising experience will need to participate in additional lessons with Healing Canines prior to bringing a puppy home.

 As our program continues to grow, we will be in need of more volunteer puppy raisers.
 We have an open waitlist of prospective applicants that are interested in raising a puppy.
 As soon as puppies are available, prospective applicants will be contacted, and a drop-off/transfer session will be scheduled.
 If you would like to apply to be a volunteer puppy raiser, please click here